 The one major problem with charades is when people blurt out the answer…and they're not on the guessing team.
-Here's a game that solves that problem.
-However it does require some playing space in the house.
+Here is a game that solves that problem.
+However, it does require some playing space in the house.
 You can play both indoors or outdoors.

 Each team is on opposite sides of the house/yard.
 The clues are in two hats equidistant, in the middle of the two teams.
 The oldest member of each team goes first.
 They have to quickly walk or run to the hat, get a clue, and go back to their team.
 They perform the clue until a teammate guesses correctly.
 The next oldest player runs to the hat to get the next clue.
 Whoever empties the hat first wins.
 Whoever loses has to do the dishes.